safoh-sassa/filtered-table/README.md

-Seacrhing table by first name or full name
+React TypeScript table with seacrhing by first name or full name